cacttus/BR2/project/devlog.md

 - [ ] All strings use the same hash function which may cause collisions.
 Integrate collision handling function in HashMap and in all places where STRHASH is used.

 ## Devlog

+*2/19/2020*

+* We need to serialize all data in one way, as nodes reference data.
+* All data needs unique identifiers.  (possibly, name).
+* Removed BoneData
+* Removed ArmatureData
+* Commenting out the model system for right now, until we get the rest of the changes squared away.
+* Deleted ModelCache.
+ModelCache is no longer needed.
+To access models, we're simply going to clone them from those in the scene.'

 *2/18/2020*